sophiebmoore00/personal-site/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: student at California Polytechnic State University
+role: Student at California Polytechnic State University

 # Organizations/Affiliations to show in About widget
 organizations: